script-hermit/qa-automation-portfolio/README.md

 ## 🧪 Features

 - **Web Testing**: Automated UI tests for modern web apps (e.g., login flows, form validation) using Playwright.
+Tests are organized in `web-tests/tests/smoke/` with page objects in `web-tests/page-objects/`.
 - **Mobile Testing**: Android emulator-based tests using Appium 2.x, Java, and TestNG.
-CI runs on GitHub Actions with a real emulator and Allure HTML reporting.
+CI runs on GitHub Actions with a real emulator and Allure HTML reporting, plus TestNG HTML reports.
 - **API Testing**: REST API tests via Rest-Assured (Java + TestNG) with data-driven assertions and Allure reporting.
   <sup>_(Optional: You can also add Postman collections and Newman if desired.)_</sup>
 - **CI/CD Integration**: GitHub Actions workflows for all test suites, including mobile tests on an Android emulator.
-- **Artifacts & Reporting**: Screenshots, logs, and HTML test reports (including Allure) exported from CI as downloadable artifacts.
+- **Artifacts & Reporting**: Screenshots, logs, and HTML test reports (including Allure, TestNG HTML, and Playwright HTML) exported from CI as downloadable artifacts.

 ---